CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/getting_started.md

 `JeiSettings` can be omitted by an overloaded method.
 Client only GUIs don't display jei on the side by default.
 You can change that by creating your own `JeiSettings` instance.
 The `ModularScreen` should be a new instance.

+Go [here](client_gui_tutorial.md) to get started on creating a client GUI.
+Even if you are looking into making a synced GUI, I still recommend checking it out as it contains some information which is useful for both cases.

 ### Synced GUI

 Synced GUIs are much more complicated to open.
 The most important thing is that you must only open synced GUIs